gofynd/fdk-client-golang/documentation/PLATFORM.md

-Get sms template by id
+SMS templates are predefined message formats linked to various events for delivering messages to users.
+Use this API to get an sms template by ID.

 *Success Response:*

-Success
+Refer `SmsTemplate` schema for more details.

 Schema: `SmsTemplate`